tldr-pages/tldr/pages/common/zola.md

 # zola

-> A fast static site generator in a single binary with everything built-in.
+> A static site generator in a single binary with everything built-in.
 > More information: <https://www.getzola.org/documentation/getting-started/cli-usage/>.

 - Create the directory structure used by Zola at the given directory: